 Bottom line: The Kammok Roo is a beautiful and well made hammock that's easy to set up, holds up to 500 pounds, and that you cannot help but be comfortable in.

-We loved the comfort, dimensions, and top-notch construction of the Kammok Roo.
-It's one of those hammocks that has the ability to turn a head and would illicit an audible "ahhhh" almost any time someone sat in it.
+We loved the comfort, dimensions, and reinforced hems of the Kammok Roo.
+It's one of those hammocks that has the ability to turn a head and would elicit an audible "ahhhh" almost any time someone sat in it.
 Despite there being other models that scored higher in every category, the Roo remains a hammock that we would gladly recommend again and again for a variety of outdoor situations and adventures.

 The Roo is so comfy!
 It's clear from the moment you sink into it that care and precision went into the construction.
 There seems to be an extra bit of attention shown to every detail, and it paid off in an excellent hammock.
-Of the double open models we tested, this one and the Grand Trunk OneMade Double TrunkTech were the most comfortable.
+Of the double open models we tested, this one and the Grand Trunk OneMade Double TrunkTech scored highly for comfort and were only beaten by the Bear Butt Double.

 The beauty of a double model is that you have enough room to hang out with a friend and also plenty of fabric to cocoon yourself in or to use in order to get a nice flat diagonal lay for sleeping.
 For those that feel smothered by all the fabric when by themselves, the Roo provides webbing gear loops on each side that can be used to stake out and widen the sides or hang extra gear.

-The Roo weighs 24 ounces, which is pretty heavy for a single layer open model hammock.
-In comparison, the ENO DoubleNest only weighs 19 ounces for roughly the same amount of space, and the Grand Trunk OneMade Double TrunkTech weighs a mere 15.6 ounces for even more space.
+The Roo weighs over 23 ounces, which is pretty heavy for a single layer open model hammock.
+In comparison, the ENO DoubleNest weighs just under 19 ounces for roughly the same amount of space.
+The Grand Trunk OneMade Double TrunkTech weighs a mere 15.6 ounces and the Bear Butt Double weighs just over 19 ounces and both are larger than the Roo.
 The ENO Reactor is not considered a double model but offers a double layer floor that adds an impressive amount of insulation, and even with that extra layer it only weighs three ounces more than the Roo.

 While the Roo may not be overly competitive in the weight department, its design and construction were impressive enough to us to warrant some extra ounces in our packs.
 If weight isn't of particular concern, then don't worry too much about this.
-If, however, you need to lighten things up wherever you can due to the type of trip you plan to embark upon, consider looking at some of the ultralight models we reviewed, like the Grand Trunk Nano 7.
-And if you need lightweight plus weather protection, take a look at the ENO SubLink Shelter System or the Hennessy Ultralite Backpacker Asym Zip.
+If, however, you need to lighten things up wherever you can due to the type of trip you plan to embark upon, consider looking at some of the ultralight models we reviewed, like the shockingly light Sea to Summit Ultralight.
+And if you need lightweight plus weather protection, take a look at the ENO SubLink Shelter System or the REI Co-op Flash Air.

 Durability and Protection

 With bomber construction, triple stitching, and climbing-rated carabiners and slings, it's no wonder the Roo is rated to 500 pounds and, with proper care, it should have no problem lasting for years and years.
-As far as protection from the elements, this model does as well as can be expected from a simple open model design.
-The single layer of fabric is relatively insulating, but if you plan to camp overnight, you will need to beef it up with a mattress or pads.
+Of all the hammocks we reviewed, only the Bear Butt Double had that high of a weight capacity (and won our Best Buy award).
+As far as protection from the elements, this model does as well as can be expected for a simple open model design.
+The single layer of fabric is relatively insulating, but if you plan to camp overnight, you will need to beef it up with a sleeping pad or underquilt.
 On mild afternoons just lounging around you will find plenty of fabric to cocoon yourself in and nice side panels that help keep your face and feet nestled inside the hammock.
 Upgrades are also readily available if you need more protection.

 If you need to be ready for more situations than the Roo by itself offers, check out the upgrades available from Kammok as well as our Top Pick for Ultralight Versatility, the ENO SubLink Shelter System.